How to Live Without Fear in 2013 (Joshua 1:9)

 We Must Know Him

 But what does that mean?
 Consider for a moment: the reality that God is with us can only be good news if we know who God is.
 How can God’s presence be a motivation for courage unless we know what He is like?
 God’s presence is a motivation for courage only if we know His presence means good for us despite difficult circumstances.

 Joshua is to be the leader of Israel.
 And like the God-ordained kingship of Israel, his leadership was to be characterized by a devotion to the Scriptures.
 "This Book of the Law shall not depart from your mouth, but you shall meditate on it day and night" (Joshua 1:8, see Deuteronomy 17:18–19).

-So part and parcel to the command to be strong and courageous is this foundatoinal command to hold fast to God’s word—to remember God’s promises and covenant, to know who he is, that he is a God who works wonders, who saves (Psalm 77:14–15).
-Therefore, because Joshua knows the Lord—because he knows what he has done for Israel and promised to do for Abraham—he can trust the Lord‘s presence means good for him.
+Embedded in the command to be strong and courageous is this foundational command to hold fast to God’s word—to remember God’s promises and covenant, to know who He is, that He is a God who works wonders, a God who saves (Psalm 77:14–15).
+Therefore, because Joshua knows the Lord—because he knows what He has done for Israel and promised to do for Abraham—he can trust the Lord‘s presence means good for him.

 For Us Right Now

 The same thing goes for us.
 Stepping into a New Year feels a little bit like a baton is placed into our hands.
 It isn’t the baton of leading Israel, but of leading our lives.
 We don’t know what the next 365 days hold for us.
 We can’t know.
 But the Lord says to us the same thing he said to Joshua: Be strong and courageous because I am with you.
 And we can be strong and courageous because we know who He is.
 Not because of the Exodus, or the Book of the Law, but preeminently in the person and work of Jesus Christ (Hebrews 1:1–3).